rockman007372/Obsidian-Vault/Lossless Join Decomposition.md

-A lossless join is a database design concept that ensures that no data is lost when two or more relations (database tables) are combined using a common attribute or key.
+A lossless join is a database design concept that ensures that no data is lost when two or more relations/tables are combined using a common attribute or key.

 In other words, a lossless join guarantees that the original data can be reconstructed from the smaller tables after decomposition.

 >[!Condition]
-> A lossless join is guaranteed if the common attribute is a **superkey** of **at least one** of the smaller tables.
+> A lossless join is guaranteed if the common attributes form a **superkey** of **at least one** of the smaller tables.

-For example, R1 and R2 form a loss-less join decomposition when the common attributes in R1 and R2 constitute a **superkey** of R1 **or** R2.
+For example, R(A, B, C, D) decomposed into R1(A, B, C) and R2(B, C, D), where {B, C} is a superkey of R1.
+Hence R1 and R2 form a loss-less join decomposition.

-Example:
+>[!Condition]
-- R(A, B, C, D) decomposed into R1(A, B, C) and R2(B, C, D), where {B, C} is a superkey of R1.
+> A decomposition is lossless iff the common attributes in the smaller tables form a **superkey** of **at least one** of the smaller tables.